bonfire-networks/bonfire-app/docs/ARCHITECTURE.md

 - `Bonfire.GraphQL` (GraphQL API abstractions)
 - `Queery` and `Bonfire.Repo.Query` (Helpers for making queries on the database)
 - `Bonfire.Repo` (Ecto repository)
-- `Flexto` (to extend DB schemas in config, especially useful for adding associations)
+- `Exto` (to extend DB schemas in config, especially useful for adding associations)
 - `AbsintheClient` (for querying the API from within the server)